-- 3.6 The Organization\ shall uphold\ the right of Indigenous Peoples\ to protect\ and utilize their traditional knowledge\ and shall compensate local communities\ for the utilization of such knowledge and their intellectual property\.
-A binding agreement\ as per Criterion\ 3.3 shall be concluded between The Organization\ and the Indigenous Peoples for such utilization through Free, Prior and Informed Consent\ before utilization takes place, and shall be consistent with the protection\ of intellectual property\ rights.
-(C3.4 P&C V4) - 3.6.1 Traditional knowledge\ and intellectual property\ are protected and are only used when the acknowledged owners of that traditional knowledge\ and intellectual property\ have provided their Free, Prior and Informed Consent\ formalized through a binding agreement\. - 3.6.2 Indigenous Peoples\ are compensated according to the binding agreement\ reached through Free, Prior and Informed Consent\ for the use of traditional knowledge\ and intellectual property\.
+- 3.6 The Organization shall uphold the right of Indigenous Peoples to protect and utilize their traditional knowledge and shall compensate local communities for the utilization of such knowledge and their intellectual property.
+A binding agreement as per Criterion 3.3 shall be concluded between The Organization and the Indigenous Peoples for such utilization through Free, Prior and Informed Consent before utilization takes place, and shall be consistent with the protection of intellectual property rights. - Traditional knowledge and intellectual property are protected and are only used when the acknowledged owners of that traditional knowledge and intellectual property have provided their Free, Prior and Informed Consent formalized through a binding agreement. - NTFP 3.6.1 Traditional knowledge and intellectual property of Baobab are protected and are only used when the acknowledged owners of that traditional knowledge and intellectual property have provided their Free, Prior and Informed Consent formalized through a binding agreement. - 3.6.2 Indigenous Peoples are compensated according to the binding agreement reached through Free, Prior and Informed Consent for the use of traditional knowledge and intellectual property.